charlieb/charlieb.github.com/_posts/2022-03-16-the-airlock.md

 The Airlock, a Thought Experiment
 =================================

 The ship that I'm intending to saddle the player with initially is going to be pretty basic.
 One of the features it will be lacking is an airlock.
-Pretty soon the player probably will probably want to construct one.
+Pretty soon the player will probably want to construct one.
 It might even turn out the be the tutorial.
 As you can tell this is some long term theoretical planning.
 I think it's still useful to chase down these thoughts, if only for the fun of the mental exercise.
 As you'll see, they can reveal things that I might not have otherwise thought about until much later.

 ### The Airlock and the Agent